MicrosoftDocs/architecture-center/docs/guide/multitenant/approaches/deployment-configuration-content.md

 Each of these models requires you to deploy and manage resources in different ways, and you must consider how you will deploy and manage the lifecycle of the resources that you provision.
 Two common approaches are as follows:

 - To treat tenants as *configuration* of the resources that you deploy, and use your deployment pipelines to deploy and configure those resources.
-- To treat tenants as *data*, and have your application tier provision and configure infrastructure for your tenants.
+- To treat tenants as *data*, and have a [control plane](../considerations/control-planes.yml) provision and configure infrastructure for your tenants.

 Further discussion of these approaches is provided below.

 ### Testing

 Plan to thoroughly test your solution during and after every deployment.
-Automated testing can be used to verify the functional and non-functional behavior of your solution.
+You can use automated testing to verify the functional and non-functional behavior of your solution.
 Ensure you test your tenant isolation model, and consider using tools like [Azure Chaos Studio](/azure/chaos-studio/chaos-studio-overview) to deliberately introduce faults that simulate real-world outages and verify that your solution functions even when a component is unavailable or malfunctioning.

 ## Approaches and patterns to consider